Our Tierrasanta Vet Can Spay Your Pet in San Diego

 Spay Surgery From Our San Diego Veterinarian: What to Expect

 While sterilization is considered major surgery, your pet is in good hands at Tierrasanta Veterinary Hospital.
 The standard form of spay surgery is ovariohysterectomy.
 Our San Diego veterinarian makes an incision in the abdomen, then removes the uterus and ovaries.
 Depending on your pet's size, age, and whether she is currently in heat, this procedure may take anywhere from 15 to 45 minutes.
 The anesthesia may take a few hours to wear off and later that day you take your pet home.

 Our Tierrasanta vet clinic can provide you with the necessary post-operative instructions on feeding, limiting activities and watching the wound for any complications that might call for a return visit.
 We can also provide post-operative necessities such as pain medication and a neck collar to keep your pet from licking or biting the incision as it heals.

 Call Our Veterinarian in San Diego to Schedule Spay Surgery

-It's great to know that your trusted veterinarian in San Diego is always ready to provide your beloved pet with a lifetime of necessary care, from emergency treatment to important preventative procedures such as sexual sterilization.
+It's great to know that your trusted veterinarian in San Diego is always ready to provide your beloved pet with a lifetime of necessary care, from important preventative procedures such as sexual sterilization.
 If your female pet needs to be spayed, call (858) 292-6116 to get more information and schedule that surgery!